-Different technology has been used in the past to implement protection functions that properly detect disturbances in the power systems and initiate the disconnection of the faulted components.
-In spite of the developments of complex algorithms for implementing protection functions, the microprocessor-based relays marketed in the 1980s.
-Those relays performed basic functions, took advantage of the hybrid analog and digital techniques, and offered good economical solution.
-The performance of these relays, however, was only adequate but their introduction did a lot of good to the highly conservative worked of power system protection.
-Continuous advances in electronics, combined with extensive research conducted in the microprocessor-based systems, led to a few applications in which multiple functions were performed by a microprocessor relay.
+Different technology has been used to implement protection functions that properly detect disturbances in the power systems and initiate the disconnection of the faulted components.
+Despite the developments of complex algorithms for implementing protection functions, microprocessor-based relays were marketed in the 1980s.
+Those relays performed essential functions, took advantage of the hybrid analog and digital techniques, and offered good economical solutions.
+The performance of these relays, however, was only adequate but their introduction did a lot of good to the highly conservative work of power system protection.
+Continuous advances in electronics, combined with extensive research conducted in microprocessor-based systems, led to a few applications in which a microprocessor relay performed multiple functions.

 The following PDF is the report of the relaying practices subcommittee.

 File Type: PDF